SanjanaVeeranna/SanjanaVeeranna/README.md

  Hi 👋, I’m Sanjana Veeranna,
-         A passionate Frontend developer from India
+        💻I am a Hardworking and passionate fresher with strong organizational skills eager to secure entry-level Web Developer position and Grasp maximum knowledge to deal with the real world problems.
-- 🌱 I’m currently learning Frontend Development and MySql
+- 🌱 I’m currently Working upon Reactjs to master it.
-- 📫 You can reach me at sanjanaveeranna.14@gmail.com
+- 📩 You can reach me at sanjanaveeranna.14@gmail.com

 <!---
 SanjanaVeeranna/SanjanaVeeranna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.